 The objective is to give concrete examples of common math concepts.
 The grid connects concepts to the grade level according to the American public school curriculum which closely mirrors the Canadian.
 These are not exactly games but can feel pretty fun as they visually represent concepts.

-These are the Learning Links grouped under: Adult Education /Tutor Resources
+These are the Learning Links grouped under: Adult Education /Math Club

 In order to be AODA compliant, Action Read volunteers and staff must take accessibility training.
 Please complete Module 1 (Customer Service Standards) and Module 2 (General Requirements).
 Please give your certificates of completion to any Action Read staff member.
 Volunteers are welcome to complete this training at home or at Action Read.

 The Adult Basic Education Association (ABEA), in partnership with Workforce Planning Hamilton (WPH) has released 5 employment videos with support materials targeted to youth exploring their career options.
 The videos give an overview of the job and essential skill requirements.
 You may find the videos can be used with many different audiences.